RushikeshKakade/Twitter-Sentiment-Analysis/README.md

 #### 2.Lemmatization
 Lemmatization is the process of normalizing a word rather than just finding its stem.
 In the process, a suffix may not only be removed, but may also be substituted with a different one.
 It may also involve first determining the part-of-speech for a word and then applying normalization rules.
 It might also involve dictionary look-up.
 For example, verb ‘saw’ would be lemmatized to ‘see’ and the noun ‘saw’ will remain ‘saw’.
 For our purpose of classifying text, stemming should suffice.

+## Stop words
+- Stop words  are a set of commonly used words in a language.
+Examples of stop words in English are “a”, “the”, “is”, “are” and etc. Stop words are commonly used in Text Mining and Natural Language Processing (NLP) to eliminate words that are so commonly used that they carry very little useful information.

 ## Word Cloud Generation
 - To get the most common words used to describe 2020, I made use of the POS-tag (Parts of Speech tagging) module in the NLTK library.
 Using the WordCloud library, one can generate a Word Cloud based on word frequency and superimpose these words on any image.
 In this case, I used the Twitter logo and Matplotlib to display the image.
 The Word Cloud shows the words with higher frequency in bigger text size while the "not-so" common words are in smaller text sizes.